isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-homemade-ant-killer.markdown

 slug: /homemade-ant-killer/
 lastmod: 2025-05-07T12:21:27+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Are you stuck with an ant problem in your house and lawns?
 You dont have to worry anymore!
 Therere many do-it-yourself home remedies you can use to get rid of these insects.
 These are tried and tested
 [home ant killer recipes](https://entomology.ca.uky.edu/ef619) that can be easily made using locally available materials and simple equipment.
 Below is my guide on how to make simple
 [ant killers](https://pestpolicy.com/raid-ant-roach-killer-insecticide-spray-review/)
-in the comfort of your home.Â Related:
+in the comfort of your home.
+Related:
 [Fire Ant Killer for Lawns](https://pestpolicy.com/best-fire-ant-killer-for-lawns/) .
 [amazon bestseller="Best Ant Killers" items="2" template="table"]